History of Iran: Rouhani: pragmatism (2013–2021)

 In May 2018, Donald Trump decided to pull out of the JCPOA, announcing he would reimpose economic sanctions on Iran effective from 4 November that year.
 This marked the beginning of the Trump administration's maximum pressure campaign, an effort to force Iran to renegotiate the nuclear agreement by imposing intensified sanctions.

 On 22 September 2018, the Ahvaz military parade was attacked by gunmen in the southwestern Iranian city of Ahvaz.
 The shooters killed 25 people, including soldiers of the Islamic Revolutionary Guard Corps (IRGC) and civilian bystanders.
 The Islamic State claimed responsibility for the attack.
 Iran blamed "militants in Syria" and claimed the "U.S. and the Gulf states enabled the attack" and vowed revenge.
 The U.S., Saudi Arabia and the United Arab Emirates rejected the accusation.

 From mid-March to April 2019 widespread flash flooding affected large parts of Iran, most severely in Golestan, Fars, Khuzestan, Lorestan, and other provinces.
 Iran was hit by three major waves of rain and flooding over the course of two weeks which led to flooding in at least 26 of Iran's 31 provinces.
 At least 70 people died nationwide.

 The 2019–2020 Iranian protests began in response to a 50–200% fuel price increase and quickly spread to 21 cities, becoming the most violent unrest since the 1979 revolution.
 Security forces reportedly shot protesters from rooftops, helicopters, and at close range, killing around 1,500 people according to U.S. sources, while Amnesty International described efforts to cover up the scale of the violence.
 Protesters attacked 731 banks, 50 military bases, and nine religious centers, prompting the government to impose a near-total internet blackout for six days.
-The uprising was crushed within three days, though sporadic protests continued.
+The uprising was crushed within three days, (Note: "The regime struck back brutally.
+'It happened very fast,' a Western diplomat in Tehran told me.
+'The government switched off the phones and the Internet and responded massively—and the whole thing was over in three days.
+I think the regime was genuinely afraid.") though sporadic protests continued.